jokyv/arch_installation/README.md

 ```
 ### run the basic_config script
 ```
-- Chroot in with "arch-chroot /mnt /bin/bash"
+- Chroot into /mnt with "arch-chroot /mnt /bin/bash"
 - Download the git repository into your HOME with:
 - git clone https://github.com/jokyv/arch_installation
 - cd arch_installation
 - chmod +x basic_config.sh
-- run script as: ./basic_config.sh
+- run script as: "./basic_config.sh"
 ```
 #### Below are old notes to configure manually
 #### merge those into basic_config.sh if anything is missing